mpharrigan/mpharrigan.github.io/2017/tensorflow-rmsd.md

 molecular dynamics simulations of proteins and other biomolecules.
-You can easily imagine framing the prediction of small molecule binding energies as a learning problem; can we leverage some of the deep learning advances for molecular dynamics for things other than [artsy protein images](https://twitter.com/mmsltn/status/759590171427745792)?
+You can easily imagine framing the prediction of small molecule binding energies as a learning problem; can we leverage some of the deep learning advances for molecular dynamics for things in addition to [artsy protein images](https://twitter.com/mmsltn/status/759590171427745792)?

 A common operation in biophysics is computing the similarity of two protein poses (conformations) with the [RMSD distance metric](https://en.wikipedia.org/wiki/Root-mean-square_deviation_of_atomic_positions).